MikroElektronika/mikrosdk_click_v2/clicks/stepper3/README.md

 ## Example Description

-> This example demonstrates the use of the Stepper 3 click board by driving the motor in both directions for a desired number of steps.
+> This example demonstrates the use of the Stepper 3 Click board by driving the motor in both directions for a desired number of steps.

 **The demo application is composed of two sections :**